SyncfusionExamples/Creating-the-.NET-MAUI-Bar-Chart-for-the-most-traded-goods-between-the-US-and-China-in-2017/README.md

 ## Customized the Bar chart

-In this sample, we have enhance the appearance of Bar Chart by customizing the Segment with integrating images and description to the relavent data source with underline.
+In this sample, we have enhanced the appearance of Bar Chart by customizing the Segment with integrating images and description to the relavent data source.

 For more details on the step - by - step procedure, refer to the blog of [Most traded goods between US and China in 2017](https://www.syncfusion.com/blogs/post/maui-bar-chart-traded-goods-us/amp).